Happy World Ballet Day 2019

 Ballet companies around the world open their digital doors on World Ballet Day, inviting us to witness hard work happening in the studio and creativity at play in rehearsals.

-The first ever World Ballet Day took place in October 2012 when The Royal Ballet streamed a nine-hour day of behind-the-scenes footage.
+The first ever Ballet Day took place in October 2012 when The Royal Ballet streamed a nine-hour day of behind-the-scenes footage.
 This live broadcast attracted 200,000 viewers and, since then, over 3.6 million viewers have watched via the company’s YouTube archive.

-Following the success of this initial celebration, The Royal Ballet united with other major ballet companies all over the world to create an annual occasion unlike any other in the dance calendar.
+Following the success of this initial celebration, The Royal Ballet united with other major ballet companies all over the world in 2014 to create an annual occasion unlike any other in the dance calendar.
 Boasting 24 hours of non-stop ballet from all corners of the earth, World Ballet Day offers viewers the chance to discover how different companies strut their stuff.
 The programme includes company class, rehearsals and interviews with dancers, directors and choreographers.

 Unsurprisingly, World Ballet Day is one of my favourite days of the year!

 Every Body Can Dance